© 2002 Purebred Rescue Organization of Ohio / All rights reserved.

 While it may seem that Nomi requires a lot of care, the affection and joy that she will bring to the right adopter’s home will make it all worth it in the long run!
 More detailed information will be able to be provided about her medical needs when speaking with interested/approved adopters.
 She is spayed, vaccinated, microchipped, and heartworm negative.
 Her adoption donation is $300.

-Frankie is about 8 months old, has been spayed, vaccinated, microchipped, and is heartworm negative.
-Her adoption fee is $350.
+Skye is vaccinated, spayed, microchipped, and heartworm negative.
+Her adoption fee is $300.

-TOD is neutered, vaccinated, microchipped, and heartworm negative.
-His adoption donation is $350.
+He's house trained, neutered, vaccinated, microchipped, and heartworm negative.
+His adoption fee is $300.

-Since Finkle is still a puppy, and a working breed at that, he’s still mouthy and his handler is working on correcting that behavior.
+Since Finkle is still a puppy, and a working breed at that, he’s still a bit mouthy.
 As a result, we wouldn’t recommend him with kids under 10.
 He has not been cat tested but he’s great with other dogs.

 Finkle has been neutered, vaccinated, microchipped, and is heartworm negative.
 His adoption donation is $300.